Gangnam Jaw Dental

 6. When using MARPE, it is easy to correct the roll yaw of the maxilla by increasing the mobility of the skull.

-7. When two jaw surgery is required, it can be used in conjunction with MARPE to simplify double jaw surgery by securing a balanced dentition for non-operative areas such as sphenoid bone temporal bone occipital bone parietal bone frontal bone cheekbones.
+7. When two jaw surgery is required, it can be used in conjunction with MARPE/ALF to simplify double jaw surgery by securing a balanced position for non-operative areas such as sphenoid bone, temporal bone, occipital bone, parietal bone, frontal bone, cheekbones, etc.

-9. Reduce protrusion interference by aligning the center of the upper and lower jaw and teeth before and after.
+9. It reduces protrusion interference by aligning the center of the upper and lower jaw and the anteroposterior center of the teeth.

 10. By aligning the upper and lower jaw and the left and right centers of the teeth, the occlusal force can be transmitted to the long axis of the teeth in the molar area.